 Through the Sinngrund in the Spessart

 Discover imposing castles and palaces in the idyllic Sinn river valley.
-This hike in the north-east of the Spessart leads you through the green floodplain landscape and the historic old town.
+This hike in the north-east of the Spessart takes you through the green meadow landscape and the historic old town.

 Start